International Early Learning and Child Well-being Study

 Early Learning and Child Well-being in the United States

 The first five years of a child’s life is a period of great opportunity, and risk.

 The cognitive and social-emotional skills that children develop in these early years

 have long-lasting impacts on their later outcomes throughout schooling and adulthood.

-assess their children’s skills and development, to understand how these relate to
+both cognitive and social-emotional development, and how these relate to children’s

 early learning experiences at home and in early childhood education and care.
 It is

 enriched by contextual and assessment information from the children’s parents and

 educators.
 It provides comparative data on children’s early skills with children from